microsoft/Windows-AppConsult-PWALab/Manual/README.md

 <link rel="manifest" href="/manifest.json">
 ```

-As you noticed, in the previous task, we use 2 images for the icons.
-These images were already created and put for you at the website root.
+As you noticed, in the previous task, we reference 2 images for the icons.
+These images were created and put at the website root for you, so there is no need to create them now.

 ### Task 4 - Add a service worker
 As already mentioned at the beginning of the lab, the service worker is a component that acts as a middle man between the browser and the server.
 When a website registers a service worker, it’s able to intercept all the requests, so that it can redirect them to the most appropriate source: Internet or the browser’s cache.